rxRust/rxRust/missing_features.md

 Operators that transform items that are emitted by an Observable.

-- [ ] Buffer — periodically gather items from an Observable into bundles and emit these bundles rather than emitting the items one at a time
+- [x] Buffer — periodically gather items from an Observable into bundles and emit these bundles rather than emitting the items one at a time
-  - [ ] `buffer(bufferBoundaries)`
+  - [x] `buffer(closing_notifier)`
   - [x] `buffer_with_count`
   - [x] `buffer_with_time`
   - [x] `buffer_with_count_and_time`